-This new instrument combines the pipe organ and the Theremin.
-The pipes are at the same time sound generators and sensors for proximity that control the amount of air.
+This instrument combines pipe organ and Theremin.
+The pipes are sound generators and sensors for proximity at the same time.
 Accordingly a distant position sends a small amount of air through the pipes, which creates soft overtones, fffffrrrrs, humming and hissing.
 Thus getting closer produces a full note sound.

 Experimental instrument building